 - 3. Unscrew and remove the driven pulley expander from the pulley. - 4.
-Rotate the driven pulley several times to properly set the belt between the sheaves. - 5.
-If a new belt was installed, adjust the belt height.
+Rotate the driven pulley several times to properly set the belt between the sheaves. - If a new belt was installed, adjust the belt height.
 Refer to DRIVE BELT HEIGHT ADJUSTMENT below. - 6.
-Install belt guard, refer to DRIVE BELT GUARD INSTALLATION - 7.
-Close side panel, refer to BODY
+Install belt guard, refer to DRIVE BELT GUARD INSTALLATION section in CONTROLS, INSTRUMENTS AND FOUIPMENT. - 7.
+Close side panel, refer to HOOD AND SIDE PANELSsection in CONTROLS, INSTRUMENTS AND EQUIPMENT.